sourcegraph/sourcegraph-public-snapshot/doc/batch_changes/references/batch_spec_cheat_sheet.md

 ## Overview

 There are some common patterns that we reuse all the time when writing [batch specs](batch_spec_yaml_reference.md).
 In this document we collect these patterns to make it easy for others to copy and reuse them.
+See our own curated collection of [batch change examples](https://github.com/sourcegraph/batch-change-examples) for even more complete batch change examples.

 Since most of the examples here make use of [batch spec templating](batch_spec_templating.md), be sure to also take a look at that page.